Trading 212 vs GBE brokers Comparison

 Can I trust GBE brokers?

-GBE brokers has a trust score of 69, giving it a "High Risk" trust label.
+GBE brokers has a Trust Score of 71, giving it a "Average Risk" Trust Score Label.

 Is Trading 212 a good broker?